"Quality education is education that works for every child

 They aggregate old and new books and provide financial and technical supports to help us serve children across the country.

-Support lifelong learning opportunity for vulnerable children,
+Support lifelong learning opportunity for vulnerable children.

 Did you know we create global impact by embracing the United Nations Sustainable Development Goals?

-Our mission is to mobilize resources to provide learning opportunities to marginalized children to help them achieve literacy.
+Mobilize resources to provide learning opportunities to marginalized children to help them achieve literacy.

-Our vision is a Nigeria where every child posses the literacy skill to reach their full potential.
+A Nigeria where every child posses the literacy skill to reach their full potential.

 Community book drive spreads the joy of reading by aggregating old books from family and friends to help disadvantaged children.